UltraEngine/Documentation/CPP/LoadTexture.md

 ## Remarks

 Ultra Engine natively supports the DDS and Leadwerks TEX texture file formats.
 The FITextureLoader plugin supports JPEG, PNG, TGA, GIF, and HDR files.

+If the LOAD_MIPCHAIN LoadFlag is included, the texture mipmaps will be loaded into the mipmaps member of the texture.